DukeRobotics/robosub-ros/README.md

 1. Now go to [Running Our Code](#running-our-code).

 ### Local Testing
 Use these instructions to test code on your computer by simulating the robot's execution.
+For all `docker compose` commands, replace `<robot name here>` with the robot name (`cthulhu` or `oogway`).

 1. To run the containers, clone this repo.
 In the newly-created directory (`robosub-ros`), execute
     ```bash
-    docker-compose up -d
+    docker-compose -f docker-compose-<robot name here>.yml up -d
     ```
     This will pull the images if you don't have them, create a new network that simulates the network we use on our robot, mount the code, and start the containers.

-    To update the images, or to just pull them without running them, use `docker-compose pull`.
+    To update the images, or to just pull them without running them, use `docker-compose -f docker-compose-<robot name here>.yml pull`.

 1. SSH into the onboard container.
 Password is `robotics`.
     ```bash